cwendorf/EASI/docs/applications/README.md

 ### Overview of the Applications

 Applications represent advanced and undocumented features of EASI.
 Data and summary statistics for these applications are from a variety of published and simulated sources.
-For elucidation, all applications use the native pipe operator to identify data sources rather than using standard R syntax.
+Also in the spirit of experimentation, all applications use the native pipe operator to identify data sources rather than using standard R syntax.

 ### Exploratory Data Analyses and Enhanced Plots